 The gameplay here is blended with an app that lets you reuse the board game components you get for multiple scenarios.
 Using the Scan&Play technology, each component (locations, characters, items, etc.) has a unique QR code, which, depending on the scenario selected, will activate and trigger different clues and stories.
 For 1 – 4 players, games last 60 – 90 minutes.

-FOR MORE: Buy Chronicles of Crime
+FOR MORE: Buy Chronicles of Crime on Amazon

 #02 | Sherlock Holmes Consulting Detective